 News of Kewites.
 Send this, and photos, direct to email@example.com

 Obituaries.
 Please notify the Secretary (Sara Arnold) at firstname.lastname@example.org of the death of members in the first instance, together with contact details of a partner, relative or friend.
-Only obituaries of members of the Guild will be published in the Journal.
+Only obituaries of fully paid up members of the Guild will be published in the Journal.

 Updating.
 You are unlikely to receive your Journal and Guild mailings unless you are a fully paid-up member and our Secretary has your up-to-date address and email.